randmor/MicroPython-Repository/README.md

             now controlled via Micro:bit "pin8".
 So, in the code, we create an instance of our neopixel object class using this command: "np = neopixel.NeoPixel(pin8, 32)".
 That's "pin8" instead of "pin0".

-    C.) A version of my Simple Pong Game for the Micro:bit/Scroll:bit Hardware Combo.
+    C.) The version of my Simple Pong Game for the Micro:bit/Scroll:bit hardware combo has the filename "sbSimplePongGame1.py".
+This version requires a special trimmed down version of the "scrollbit" library module I named "futz.py".
+This library module must be loaded into the Micro:bit file system using the Mu editor's File Button feature.
+You can just drag and drop, pretty simple.
+The smaller "futz" library allows me to avoid memory errors associated with using the full feature "scrollbit" library.

         The Pimoroni "Scroll:bit" display board provides the Micro:bit with a much larger 7x17 low-power white LED display option.
 For more info on this display, check out this URL: